Felocord/Tweak/README.md

 Builds can be found in the [Releases](https://github.com/pyoncord/BunnyTweak/releases/latest) tab.

+> [!NOTE]
+> Raw decrypted IPAs which are used to provide prepatched IPAs are sourced from the [Enmity](https://github.com/enmity-mod/) community.
+These raw decrypted IPAs are also used throughout Enmity related projects such as [enmity-mod/tweak](https://github.com/enmity-mod/tweak/) and [acquitelol/rosiecord](https://github.com/acquitelol/rosiecord).\
+> All credits are attributed to the owner(s) of the raw IPAs.

 ### Jailbroken (Rootful/Rootless)

 1. Install the Orion runtime via your preferred package manager, by adding `https://repo.chariz.com/` to your sources, then finding `Orion Runtime`.